 evaluating a utility's general rate case-as was the case in Massachusetts, Kansas, Missouri, and Kentucky-or when evaluating proposed general rate case settlements, as happened in Ohio and Florida.
 These proceedings are necessarily narrower in scope than an investigative docket, since commissions may exert less control in shaping the questions to be asked and the data they receive.
 Instead, they would be acting primarily in a reactive role to a utility proposal or a multi-party proposed settlement.
-On the other hand, utilitydriven proceedings can result in more immediate action than investigative dockets because they present a firm proposal for a commission decision.
+On the other hand, utility-driven proceedings can result in more immediate action than investigative dockets because they present a firm proposal for a commission decision.
 Such a decision, if favorable, allows the proposing utility to begin work more quickly, which, in itself, provides additional data for future proposals.
-Moreover, even in utility-initiated proposals, there is the opportunity for thirdparty expert data analysis to be presented to the commission in support of the proposal-whether in a contested case proceeding or other adjudication -and that data can be used in future proceedings.368
+Moreover, even in utility-initiated proposals, there is the opportunity for third-party expert data analysis to be presented to the commission in support of the proposal-whether in a contested case proceeding or other adjudication-and that data can be used in future proceedings.368

 There is a rich academic literature, which reflects decades of court decisions, that describes the respective benefits of agency rulemaking and adjudication, and why an agency or commission may decide to pursue either method for decision-making.
-In general, agency rulemaking proceedings are forward-looking, policymaking exercises that are similar to statutes legislatures enact in that they provide a forward-looking, general standard of conduct for similarly situated regulated parties.369 Some recognized rulemaking benefits are that they can provide clearer standards for regulated parties which, in turn, can enhance fairness, provide notice of what is permissible and impermissible, better ensure like treatment of similarly situated regulated parties.370 Rulemaking can also benefit from broad, public input from interested parties and can be an efficient means of resolving policy issues that are likely to reoccur on a regular basis.371
+In general, agency rulemaking proceedings are forward-looking, policymaking exercises that are similar to statutes legislatures enact in that they provide a forward-looking, general standard of conduct for similarly situated regulated parties.369 Some recognized rulemaking benefits are that they can provide clearer standards for regulated parties which, in turn, can enhance fairness, provide notice of what is permissible and impermissible, better ensure like treatment of similarly situated regulated parties, and increase efficiency by resolving an issue in a single proceeding rather than in multiple adjudications.370 Rulemaking can also benefit from broad, public input from interested parties and can be an efficient means of resolving policy issues that are likely to reoccur on a regular basis.371